mohitpai/journey-optimizer.en/help/using/web/create-web.md

 ---
 # Create web experiences {#create-web}

-[!DNL Journey Optimizer] allows you to personalize the web experience through inbound web campaigns.
+[!DNL Journey Optimizer] allows you to personalize the web experience you deliver to your customers through inbound web campaigns.

-To be able to author your web experience, follow the prerequisites below.
+To be able to access and author web pages in the [!DNL Journey Optimizer] user interface, follow the prerequisites below:

 * To add modifications to your website, you need to implement the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html){target="_blank"} on your website.